Can C-REX® be used for laparoscopic surgery?

 A: Yes, C-REX® LapAid® and RectoAid® can be used for laparoscopic surgery, as well as for open and robotic surgeries.

-A: C-REX® RectoAid® is designed for lower rectum and t-TME resections, whereas LapAid® is designed for colon and upper rectum resections.
-C-REX® instruments are suitable for all types of anastomoses: end-to-end, end-to-side, and side-to-side.
+A: C-REX® RectoAid® is designed for transanal use for rectal or sigmoid resections, including taTME, whereas LapAid® is primarily designed for segmental colectomy of descending colon.
+C-REX® instruments are suitable for all types of anastomosis: end-to-end, end-to-side, and side-to-side.

 Can C-REX® be used when putting down a stoma on left colon?